 Distracts people from monotonous routine:

 Art therapy distracts people from their monotonous routine.
-A cancer patient’s daily activity consists of regular visits to the hospital and therapy centres.
-Therefore, they must be given a break from this daily schedule.
+A cancer patient’s daily activity consists of regular visits to the hospital and therapy centers.
+Therefore, they deserve a break from this daily schedule.
 Art therapy gives them this distraction and thus relaxes them from this schedule.
 This shows them a better life after treatment and gives them mental support.

 Good exercise for brain: